rasna-kp/Finance-performance-dashboard/README.md

 Overall, this dashboard enables business stakeholders to quickly identify trends, make data-driven decisions, and monitor key performance indicators in real-time.

 Key Features:

-KPI cards for Total Sales, Profit, Units Sold, and Average Discount % Line chart tracking Sales and Profit over time
+- 💰 Total Sales, Profit, and Units Sold – displayed using dynamic KPI cards
+- 📈 Sales & Profit Trend over time – line chart by Date
+- 📊 Profit by Country and Sales by Segment – bar visuals
-Bar charts for analyzing Sales by Segment and Profit by Country Top Products by Revenue visual
+- 🏆 Top Products by Revenue – ranked visualization
-Slicers for Year, Country, Segment, and Product for flexible analysis Applied best practices in data cleaning, modeling, and DAX
+- 🔄 Slicers for Year, Product, Country, and Segment – for flexible analysis

  If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.